Windsor Creeks - Monitoring

 - Faught Creek

-Scroll down below to view the image of Windsor Creek watershed and the creek subwatersheds within it.
+Scroll down below to view the image of Windsor Creek watershed and the creek subwatersheds within it, or download the PDF version here: Watershed Map

-There are also a few additional creeks which flow through the Town of Windsor close to its edge or flow just outside of the town limits but contribute to the Town’s overall watershed.
+There are a few additional creeks which flow through the Town of Windsor near or just outside of the town limits but contribute to the Town’s overall watershed.
+These creeks are:

 - Gumview Creek